Science-Bird/ScienceBirdTweaks/README.md

 >*Default: ON - All clients*

-Fixes an apparent bug in [ShipWindowsBeta](https://thunderstore.io/c/lethal-company/p/TestAccount666/ShipWindowsBeta/) where the shutters would never close when taking off, only on landing or routing.
+Adds a function to [ShipWindowsBeta](https://thunderstore.io/c/lethal-company/p/TestAccount666/ShipWindowsBeta/) where the shutters will now also close when taking off (if "Hide Moon Transitions" is enabled in ShipWindowsBeta config), in addition to closing when landing or routing.
+This may be absent in ShipWindowsBeta due to issues with shutter voice lines, but without voice lines it seems to work fine.

 </details>